Heartwarming hug between man and child.

 • VA mortgages are assumable.

-The Bottom Line: A Foreclosed VA Home May Be Right For You
+The Bottom Line: A VA Foreclosed Home May Be Right For You

 A VA foreclosure presents an opportunity for anyone to buy a property at a fraction of the original cost.
 At the same time, this type of property is sold in as is condition and may need significant work.

-As when buying any foreclosed property, it helps when purchasing a VA REO to pair up with a trusted real estate professional who can provide advice and feedback.
+As when buying any foreclosed property, it helps when purchasing a VA foreclosure to pair up with a trusted real estate professional who can provide advice and feedback.
 Likewise, you’ll want to take some time upfront – before putting in an offer – to extensively research properties, neighborhoods and local real estate markets.

 Want to get started on the purchase of a VA foreclosure?
 Those looking to secure funding can apply for initial mortgage approval with Rocket Mortgage®.